Could you help grow a bigger church and make a bigger difference?

 · A £500 monthly maintenance grant

-· Travel expenses covered for placement-related travel
+· Travel expenses covered for placement-related travel (Not including commute)

 · Ongoing support from experienced leaders, fellow students, and diocesan staff